sig-gis/gee-trainings/01_intro-gee1/01_introduction.md

 2. Understand the basic building blocks of JavaScript and its syntax
 3. Ability to explore and visualize remotely sensed data in Earth Engine

-## Requirements
-1. You will need in advance to have a GEE account approved.
-Go the GEE website and sign up for a new user account: [https://earthengine.google.com/signup/](https://earthengine.google.com/signup/).
-2. Click this link to accept the caribbean-trainings GEE script repository - [https://code.earthengine.google.com/?accept_repo=users/kwoodward/caribbean-trainings](https://code.earthengine.google.com/?accept_repo=users/kwoodward/caribbean-trainings).

 ### Introduction to Theory
 The Earth Engine API
 Google Earth Engine is a cloud-based platform for scientific data analysis.
 It provides ready-to-use, cloud-hosted datasets and a large pool of servers.
 One feature that makes Earth Engine particularly attractive is the ability to run large computations very fast by distributing them across a large pool of servers.
 The ability to efficiently use cloud-hosted datasets and computation is enabled by the Earth Engine API.